-James A. Wolfe, former Senate intel panel security director, indicted for allegedly lying to FBI
+James A. Wolfe, former Senate Intel panel security director, indicted for allegedly lying to FBI

 Earlier Thursday, the New York Times revealed that federal investigators had seized years' worth of email and phone records relating to one of its reporters, Ali Watkins.
 She previously had a three-year romantic relationship with Wolfe, the Times reported, adding that the records covered a period of time before she joined the paper.

-Wolfe reportedly told FBI agents in 2017 that he lied to them about his relationship with a reporter identified in court papers as "REPORTER #2" after he was shown photos of the two of them together.
+Wolfe allegedly admitted to FBI agents in 2017 that he lied to them about his relationship with a reporter identified in court papers as "REPORTER #2" after he was shown photos of the two of them together.
 But he maintained that he did not share any classified information or news leads.

-Wolfe allegedly was in contact with the reporter and exchanged tens of thousands of electronic communications and often daily phone calls, according to the indictment.
+Wolfe allegedly was in contact with "REPORTER #2" and exchanged tens of thousands of electronic communications and often daily phone calls, according to the indictment.
 He would also meet at the reporter’s apartment, court papers alleged.

 Wolfe had extensive contact with reporters about "MALE-1," who was reportedly identified as Carter Page, a Trump campaign adviser.